SumayyaPanju/GravityGym/testing.md

 **<summary>Containers are not responsive</summary>**

 **Information**
-* There was an unwated gap on the right side of the page which was caused by bootstrap default margin.
+* There was an unwanted gap on the right side of the page which was caused by bootstrap default margin.
-* The default margin is overridded using CSS stylings
+* The default margin is overridden using CSS stylings
 * Upon retesting, the problem was still there.
-* Upon further checking using DevTools, I realised that I needed to apply this solution for all of the rows.
+* Upon further checking using DevTools, I realised that I needed to apply this solution for all the rows.
 * Once completed, this was rechecked.
 It worked as expected.

 **Screenshots:**